Nyrrell/tgtg-notifier/README.md

 >Tested with [signal-cli-rest-api](https://github.com/bbernhard/signal-cli-rest-api) but [python-signal-cli-rest-api](https://gitlab.com/morph027/python-signal-cli-rest-api/) will work too, project documentation say :
 >_It is quite similar to bbernhard/signal-cli-rest-api, [...] i’m tempted to mimic bbernhard’s API routes as close as possible._
 </details>

-In global configuration you can set `testNotifiers` to `true`, the process will send test notifications with a fake item for all configured accounts then exit process.

 ## Run